vrtmrz/obsidian-livesync/docs/settings.md

 #### Handle files as Case-Sensitive

 Setting key: handleFilenameCaseSensitive
-If this enabled, All files are handled as case-Sensitive (Previous behaviour).
+If this enabled, All files are handled as case-sensitive (Previous behaviour).

 ### 4. Compatibility (Internal API Usage)